pepitooo/timesheet/README.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/pepitooo/timesheet/master/timesheet_on_raspbian.sh)"
 ```

-using this method should be fully automated, but you HAVE to change the bluetooth MAC address inside `/etc/cront.d/timesheet`
+using this method should be fully automated, but you HAVE to change the bluetooth MAC address inside `/etc/cron.d/timesheet`

+and you should have access to the web page directly via the ip address of the raspberry